MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-init-v1.md

     #codeqlpathstoinclude: # string.
 Set a list of additional paths to include in the CodeQL analysis.
     #sourcesfolder: # string.
 Sets the folder that contains the sources to be analyzed.
     #loglevel: '_' # '0' | '1' | '2' | '_'.
 Set the log level for the CodeQL analysis.
 Default: _.
+    #configfilepath: # string.
+Use this to enable custom query analysis in codeql (path must be absolute).
 ```

 :::moniker-end